First Church and Parish in Dedham

 The First Church and Parish in Dedham is a Unitarian Universalist congregation in Dedham, Massachusetts.
 It was the 14th church established in Massachusetts.
-The current minister, Rev. Rali M. Weaver, was called in March 2007, settled in July, and is the first female minister to this congregation.
+Amelia Shenstone is the minister.

 History

 Dedham was first settled in 1635 and incorporated in 1636.
 On July 18, 1637, the Town voted to admit a group of very religious men that would radically change the course of the town's history.
 Led by John Allin, they included Michael Metcalf, Thomas Wight, Robert Hinsdale, Eleazer Lusher, Timothy Dalton, and Allin's brother-in-law, Thomas Fisher.
 Dalton was invited to settle in "civil condition," but it was made clear he was not going to be made the town's minister over Allin.
 He and Thomas Carter quickly sold their land holdings and left town, Dalton to become a teaching officer in the church of what is today Hampton, New Hampshire, and Carter to the pulpit in Woburn, Massachusetts.
 Ezekiel Holliman, on the other hand, recognized that as a religious liberal that he was not going to be welcome in town and so moved to Rhode Island with Roger Williams.